piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 )
 ```

 However, Bevy has no idea what these random path strings mean - we need to manually find a way to map the asset paths to the actual runtime handle.
 Luckily `[bevy_asset_loader](https://docs.rs/bevy_asset_loader/latest/bevy_asset_loader/)` does this for us.
-All we have to do is load all of our items and models, and then load our creatures - probably by checking an `Added<Creature>` query and building the described entity manually.
-This works, though it's highly manual, prone to errors and annoyances with circular dependencies, and is also just a bother to extend.
+All we have to do is load our items and models, and then load our creatures - probably by checking an `Added<Creature>` query and building the described entity manually.
+This works, though it's highly manual, prone to errors and annoyances with circular dependencies, and is a bother to maintain and extend.

 Bevy doesn't have a concept of a common collection of components (Bundles and Archetypes don't count) on purpose.
-There is no concept of the "shape" of an NPC - they're just entities that have a `Transform`, a `Controller` for movement, and a `Thinker` for directing `Controller` movement.
+There is no concept of the "shape" of an NPC - they're simply entities that have a `Transform`, a `Controller` for movement, and a `Thinker` for directing `Controller` movement.
 There's nothing describing that specific relationship of components in the type system.
 Bevy's API encourages systems to use the least amount of components necessary, which results in *general* code that adapts with emergent behavior as systems and components are added.

 But, our `ron` data description goes against this philosophy and limits flexibility.
 What if I wanted to add a unique `BossName` component?
 We'd have to add a whole new field to `creature` struct to support this optional `BossName` component, which means recompilation is required.
 It also inevitably grows the entity description into a gigantic struct with a bunch of `Option<Component>` fields.

 With `bsn`, we could instead define almost *everything* in our game as a Bevy scene, with any arbitrary components we'd like, including our `BossName`, or anything else, letting us build up significant game content without ever venturing outside of our assets.

-This is kind of similar to Bevy's `DynamicEntity`  (used in `DynamicScene`), except we can now add and save components with world context, meaning we can serialize a `Handle<_>` to an `AssetPath<'_>` and back into a `Handle<_>` .
+This is similar to Bevy's `DynamicEntity`  (used in `DynamicScene`), except we can now add and save components with world context, meaning we can serialize a `Handle<_>` to an `AssetPath<'_>` and back into a `Handle<_>` .

 [Check out the whole thread on GitHub for more details on Bevy's new scene system](https://github.com/bevyengine/bevy/discussions/14437).